Courses

 ancient sewing machine

 Do you have a sewing machine gathering dust because it scares you?
 Would you like to know what all those dials, knobs and feet are for?
 This workshop will help you make friends with your machine.
 You’ll learn: What all of the bits and pieces do.
 How to maintain your machine.
 How to choose appropriate needles, thread and stitches for your projects.
 We’ll work on a couple of small projects that will give you experience with: Starting and finishing seams.
 Seam finishes..
 Use of stabilizers Zipper installation.
 Buttonholes.
+This class is now FULL> Wait list only!

 Teacher